Adopt Zawadi

 Because animals are often named after the area in which they were rescued, things can get quite confusing around here!
 We have many long-necked orphans who are named Naitemu (or the female version – Leitemu), and keepers even call out to Zawadi with a loving “Leitemu, Leitemu!” sometimes!
 Thankfully, there’s no confusion among the orphans – only us humans.
 These giraffes are so clever and thriving in their own characters – they know exactly who they are.

-In terms of her appetite, we’re also happy to report that she absolutely loves her bottle feeds, and can’t get enough of the nutritious goat milk that constitutes her diet at this stage of her development.
-It’s going to be thrilling to watch her learn how to forage – and see which plants she favours once she’s old enough to eat solid foods.
+In terms of her appetite, we were so happy to see how much she loved her bottle feeds, and while she was still drinking milk, she couldn't get enough of the nutritious goat milk that constituted the first part of her diet and development!
+It's thrilling to watch her starting to forage eagerly - and we're very keen to see which plants she'll be favouring now that she's on 'solids'.

 What is included in your adoption?

-A digital, sharable Adoption Certificate - making your foster parent-hood official!
+• A digital, sharable Adoption Certificate - making your foster parent-hood official!
+(Emailed to you or your gift recipient after the purchase!)

-Updated, exclusive online album with photos and videos of your elephant
+• Regularly updated, exclusive online album with photos, behind the scenes stories, and videos of Zawadi

-Regular email and video updates about your elephant (SMS too if you signed up!)
+• Regular email and video updates about your giraffe (SMS updates too for those of you in the USA!)

-Your contribution will support the rehabilitation and care of Zawadi.
+Your monthly donation will support the rehabilitation and care of Zawadi on her journey back to the wild.